daudtivan/daudtivan/README.md

 - 👋 Hi, I’m @daudtivan
-- 👀 I’m interested in simplifying business management with Design Thinking, Agile and Data Analytics
+- 👀 I’m interested in agile business management
-- 🌱 I’m currently learning Google Data Analytics
+- 🌱 I’m currently learning Tableau and R comes next as part of Google Data Analytics Certificate
-- 💞️ I’m looking to collaborate on ways to use data & tech for business to run better
+- 💞️ I’m looking to collaborate on ways to use data for business to make better decitions and use tech to facilitate it
 - 📫 Drop me an email to contact me.
 I'll reply 1st opportunity.

 <!---